tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 from edk2toolext.environment.uefi_build import UefiBuilder from edk2toolext import edk2_logging
 ```
-These imports will seem a little strange but we'll discuss all of them

 One final import is needed that will seem a little strange.

 ```python
 import DriverBuilder
 ```

 Stuart expects your invokable to be running in the python namespace that is defined in.
 If you run your builder directly from the commandline, it will be running in \_\_main__, which can cause problems.

 **In a nutshell, you'll need to import the name of your file.**

 We'll see where this is used at the end.

 Now the settings class!